histmr/Rekishi/README.md

 ---
 ## Rekishi

 I developed this package during my own research in Japanese history.
-It includes functions for working with Japanese text and databases
+It includes functions for working with Japanese text and databases.

 License: MIT